Creating a Simple Plugin

 div(strong(i18np$t("concept")), style = "margin-bottom:10px;"),

-# Dropdown menu with the concepts
+# Dropdown menu with concepts

 div(shiny.fluent::Dropdown.shinyInput(ns("concept_%widget_id%")), style = "width:300px;"), br(),

-# With a value of 50, a minimum of 10, and a maximum of 100
+# With a value of 50, minimum of 10 and maximum of 100

 div(strong(i18np$t("num_bins")), style = "margin-bottom:10px;"),